 New Data Types.
 MongoDB’s JSON document model and rich query language makes it easy to store and search different content types with different attributes in a single place.
 It also make it simple to represent complex, hierarchical relationships.

 Global Audience.
 MongoDB’s automatic sharding distributes data across fleets of commodity servers both within and across data centers.
-With multiple options for scaling – including range-based, hash-based and location-aware sharding – MongoDB can support thousands of nodes, petabytes of data and hundreds of thousands of ops per second, without requiring you to build custom partitioning and caching layers.
+With multiple options for scaling – including range-based, hash-based and zone sharing – MongoDB can support thousands of nodes, petabytes of data and hundreds of thousands of ops per second, without requiring you to build custom partitioning and caching layers.

 Simplified Architecture.
 Bring your content assets into the database with MongoDB GridFS.
 Eliminate dependencies on your file system.
 Eliminate separate caching layers.
 Wrap them into the same security, HA and scalability model as the rest of your data.